yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

    </td>
   </tr>
   <tr>
-   <td colspan="2" >Note: Parents must have died while grandparent is still alive to use grandparent-grandchild transfer
+   <td colspan="2" >Note: Parents must be dead at the time of transfer to use grandparent-grandchild exclusion
    </td>
   </tr>
 </table>